Kajkavian: Characteristics

 The Kajkavian speech area borders in the northwest on the Slovene language and in the northeast on the Hungarian language.
-In the east and southeast it is bordered by Shtokavian dialects roughly along a line that used to serve as the border between Civil Croatia and the Habsburg Military Frontier.
-Finally, in the southwest, it borders Chakavian along the Kupa and Dobra rivers.
-It is thought by M. Lončarić that historically these borders extended further to the south and east, for example, the eastern border is thought to have extended at least well into modern-day Slavonia to the area around the town of Pakrac and Slatina, while East of it transitional Kajkavian-Shtokavian dialects.
+In the east and southeast it is bordered by Štokavian dialects roughly along a line that used to serve as the border between Civil Croatia and the Habsburg Military Frontier.
+Finally, in the southwest, it borders Čakavian along the Kupa and Dobra rivers.
+It is thought by M. Lončarić that historically these borders extended further to the south and east, for example, the eastern border is thought to have extended at least well into modern-day Slavonia to the area around the town of Pakrac and Slatina, while East of it transitional Kajkavian-Štokavian dialects.
 The transitional dialects during Ottoman invasion and migrations almost completely vanished.

 The Croatian capital, Zagreb, has historically been a Kajkavian-speaking area, and Kajkavian is still in use by its older and (to a lesser extent) by its younger population.
-Modern Zagreb speech has come under considerable influence from Shtokavian.
-The vast intermingling of Kajkavian and standard Shtokavian in Zagreb and its surroundings has led to problems in defining the underlying structure of those speech-groups.
-As a result, many of the urban speeches (but not rural ones) have been labelled either Kajkavian koine or Kajkavian–Shtokavian rather than Kajkavian or Shtokavian.
+Modern Zagreb speech has come under considerable influence from Štokavian.
+The vast intermingling of Kajkavian and standard Štokavian in Zagreb and its surroundings has led to problems in defining the underlying structure of those speech-groups.
+As a result, many of the urban speeches (but not rural ones) have been labelled either Kajkavian koine or Kajkavian–Štokavian rather than Kajkavian or Štokavian.
 Additionally, the forms of speech in use exhibit significant sociolinguistic variation.
 Research suggests that younger Zagreb-born speakers of the Kajkavian koine tend to consciously use more Kajkavian features when speaking to older people, showing that such features are still in their linguistic inventory even if not used at all times.
-However, the Kajkavian koine is distinct from Kajkavian as spoken in non-urban areas, and the mixing of Shtokavian and Kajkavian outside of urban settings is much rarer and less developed.
-The Kajkavian koine has also been named Zagreb Shtokavian by some.
+However, the Kajkavian koine is distinct from Kajkavian as spoken in non-urban areas, and the mixing of Štokavian and Kajkavian outside of urban settings is much rarer and less developed.
+The Kajkavian koine has also been named Zagreb Štokavian by some.